Tanistry: Consequences

 The tanistry system often led to rotation among the most prominent branches of the clan or the reigning house, particularly in the Middle Ages.
 Though not necessarily intended to be so, tanistry was perceived to create balance between branches of family.
 A quite usual pattern was that the chief (king, lord) was succeeded by his tanist, elected earlier and from a branch different from that to which the incumbent chief belonged.
 Perhaps simultaneously upon that succession, a tanist was elected from another branch to fill the position vacated by the one now risen to chieftainship.
 He may have come from the branch to which the deceased belonged.
 The next vacancy would be handled in a similar way.
 If a chieftain attempted to have his own son (or brother) chosen over a representative of another branch, the electors were outraged, as they feared subjugation to one branch.

-In 1296, the Bruce candidate to inherit the crown of Scotland pleaded the traditional tanistry in his favor.
+In 1296, the Bruce candidate to inherit the crown of Scotland pleaded the traditional tanistry in his favour.
 In terms of primogeniture, he was from a cadet branch of the old royal descent, and thus would not have succeeded.
 The idea of rotation and balance (and his seniority in age and experience) made him a credible competitor.
 A Pictish aspect was that both the House of Balliol and House of Bruce descended through female lines from the royal house, and were allowed to present candidacy.
 Bruce also claimed tanistry through a female line.
 This may be an indication that in Scotland, Pictish and Gaelic succession rules were intermingled.
 The judicial resolution of the succession quarrel, directed by the English king, favoured the Balliols on the basis of primogeniture.
 Subsequent political events reverted that result to a more "clannish-tradition" direction.
 Robert the Bruce, grandson of the candidate who argued for tanistry, ascended the throne despite descending from a rather junior cadet line of the original Royal House.
 All future monarchs of Scotland after that succeeded by the rights of the Bruce.

 Tanistry as the system of succession left the headship open to the ambitious.
 It was a frequent source of strife both in families and between the clans, but it was conversely quasi-democratic.
 Tanistry was abolished by a legal decision during the reign of JamesVI of Scotland, who later was named JamesI of England and Ireland.
 The English land law was substituted.

 The rules of succession of the House of Alpin of Scottish monarchs (a dynasty of mixed Pictish and Gaelic origin) and their successors abided by tanistry rules until at least 1034.
 They also used them in certain successions in the 1090s, and tanistry was used as an argument in succession litigation as late as the 1290s.
 A similar system operated in Wales, where, under Welsh law, any of the sons or brothers of the king could be chosen as the edling, or heir to the kingdom.